MediSeeUU/MediSeeUU/scraping/filter/README.md

 - data folder without the incorrect PDF files

 # Other points of interest
+**When calling filter directly**

 After one run, all incorrect PDF files will be removed.
 Therefore, filter.txt will be empty after two runs.
 Make sure to make a backup if the filtered files relevant and you want to run filter again.

+© Copyright Utrecht University (Department of Information and Computing Sciences)